 The programme is helping increase the electricity production from renewable energy sources and improving access to renewable and clean energy as well as its efficiency and supply.

 Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is implementing this programme on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) and the Ugandan Ministry of Energy and Mineral Development (MEMD).
-Financing is also provided by BMZ’s German Climate Technology Fund (DKTI), the Dutch-German-Norwegian-British-Swedish-Swiss partnership Energising Development (EnDev), Department for International Development (DFID), the European Union (EU), the German Federal Ministry for Environment, Nature Conservation and Nuclear Safety (BMU) and the BMZ Special Initiative for Refugees.
+Financing is also provided by BMZ’s German Climate Technology Fund (DKTI), the Dutch-German-Norwegian-British-Swedish-Swiss partnership Energising Development (EnDev), Foreign Commonwealth and Development Office (FCDO), the European Union (EU), the German Federal Ministry for Environment, Nature Conservation and Nuclear Safety (BMU) and the BMZ Special Initiative for Refugees.
 The Energy Programme currently consists of six commissions:

 - Promotion of Renewable Energy and Energy Efficiency Programme (PREEEP): PREEEP supports strategies to increase access to clean energy in rural and peri-urban areas.
 This entails support to a coherent policy framework, improvement of market development, skills development for technicians as well as the mainstreaming of energy at the district level.

 - Pro-Mini Grids: The programme is promoting the use of mini-grids for rural electrification.
 The ‘Pro Mini-Grids’ project supports the Government of Uganda in improving the framework conditions for mini-grids investments with the private sector.
 During its timeframe, a total of 40 solar mini-grids will be installed, 25 in Northern Uganda and 15 in Southern Uganda.
 It further supports Technical and Vocational Education Training (TVET) for solar and mini-grid technicians.